Reflecting Upon Irreducible Mind

 richness and complexity of biological forms" (pp.601-602)

-But if Siqueira is right, then such tendency exist only in the random
+But if Siqueira is right, then such tendency exist only in the

-since that the concept of
+no tendency, since that the concept of

-tendency implies directionality (to
+tendency implies directionality

-not evidence that, random mutation as such, has a directionality towards
+is not evidence that, random mutation as such, has a directionality towards

 complexity.
 (However, a non-materialistic philosophical case for teleology